Diffusion Schr\"odinger Bridge Matching: Experiments

 \section{Experiments}

-\textbf{2D Experiments.} We first show our proposed methods can learn lower kinetic energy transport maps and generate correct samples in some 2D examples.
-We compare our method DSBM with DSB \citep{debortoli2021diffusion}, Flow Matching (FM) \citep{lipman2022flow}, Conditional Flow Matching (CFM), OT-CFM \citep{tong2023conditional}, and Rectified Flow (RF) \citep{liu2022flow}.
-OT-CFM directly uses a sample-based OT solver for mini-batches \citep{fatras2021minibatch,flamary2021pot}, see also \cite{pooladian2023multisample,stromme2023sampling}, whereas the rest of the methods do not use OT solvers.
-DSB and DSBM learn the EOT map as the solution of the diffusion process.
+\paragraph{2D Experiments.} We first show our proposed methods can generate correct samples and learn lower kinetic energy transport maps in some 2D examples.
+We compare our method DSBM with flow-based methods including Flow Matching (FM) \citep{lipman2022flow}, Conditional Flow Matching (CFM), OT-CFM \citep{tong2023conditional}, and Rectified Flow (RF) \citep{liu2022flow}; and other SB methods including DSB \citep{debortoli2021diffusion} and SB-CFM \citep{tong2023conditional}.
+OT-CFM and SB-CFM utilizes sample-based mini-batch OT or EOT solvers \citep{fatras2021minibatch,flamary2021pot} to define an approximate OT or SB static coupling $\tilde{\Pi}^\textup{OT}_{0,T}$ or $\tilde{\Pi}^\textup{SB}_{0,T}$, see also \cite{pooladian2023multisample, stromme2023sampling}.
+We can also utilize this idea in the DSBM-IMF framework, which corresponds to using the initialization coupling $\Pi_{0,T}^0=\tilde{\Pi}^\textup{SB}_{0,T}$ in \Cref{alg:DSBM_general}.
+This approximate SB coupling $\tilde{\Pi}^\textup{SB}_{0,T}$ also satisfies $\tilde{\Pi}^\textup{SB}_0=\pi_0$ and $\tilde{\Pi}^\textup{SB}_T=\pi_T$ but can provide a better initialization than the independent coupling $\Pi_{0,T}^0=\pi_0 \otimes \pi_T$.
+We name this approach DSBM-IMF+.
+The rest of the methods do not use OT solvers.
+DSB and DSBM directly learn the EOT map as the solution of the diffusion process.